 I live near Washington, D.C., with my husband and son, and I love to travel.
 Usually that means road trips around the U.S.; I've visited all 50 U.S. states.
 I love overseas travel too.

 Professionally, I write fiction and nonfiction books, mostly for teens and children.
-I'm a former Sweet Valley High author, and now I'm working on a science fiction novel for adults, a children's picture book, and a teen time-travel fantasy.
+I'm a former Sweet Valley High author, and now I'm working on a science fiction series for adults, a children's picture book, and a teen time-travel fantasy.
 My fiction is written under pen names; my nonfiction books are under my own name.

 I read constantly: science fiction, fantasy, history, biography, teen fiction, literary fiction, historical fiction, and more.
 I'm a fan of Harry Potter, Game of Thrones, Lord of the Rings, Firefly, Doctor Who, and various Star Treks and Stargates.
 But I also love Shakespeare, Dostoevsky, Margaret Atwood, Ursula LeGuin, Laura Ingalls Wilder, and many other authors.
 I'm a Bookcrosser, and I also have a Little Free Library in my yard.
 (Learn more at www.littlefreelibrary.org.)